 - Can take effect prior to activation of SDI policy benefits

-- Plans do not last length of illness or injury for some people
+- Plans do not last the length of illness or injury for some people

 - The policy does not cover anything suffered at work

 - Does not pay 100 percent of salary

 - Will expire, leading employee to apply for long-term disability benefits

 As you can see, there are some notable differences between short-term disability insurance and temporary disability insurance plans.
 Whether you are covered under these plans, all depends on what your employer offers.
 If your employer does not offer SDI, you could always purchase coverage yourself to provide peace of mind.